Mr-Timn/JCode/README.md

-# This will be the public releases of JCode when it's further in development
+# This will be the public releases for JCode when it's further in development